Was Trump a factor? Time Warner says DOJ suit was motivated by politics

 Trump weighed in one day after the suit was filed.
 "Personally, I've always felt that that was a deal that's not good for the country," he said.
 "I think your pricing is going to go up.
 But I'm not going to get involved.
 It's litigation."

 At the time, AT&T called the suit "a radical and inexplicable departure from decades of antitrust precedent."
+AT&T said last month that it paid President Trump's personal lawyer Michael Cohen in 2017 for "insights into understanding the new administration."

 The wireless provider had no immediate comment on Tuesday about the notion of political interference.